 - Sessions must be thoroughly enjoyable and suitable for different age groups.

-- Coach will use his/her knowledge and understanding of the programme to alter drills/games according to the ability level of the group.
+- The coach will use his/her knowledge and understanding of the programme to alter drills/games according to the ability level of the group.

 - It is vital that children develop at a rate suitable to them.
-Children who are stronger in ability should be moved into higher groups or be set different personal challenges.
+Children who have stronger abilities should be moved into higher groups or be set different personal challenges.

 - Coaches will remind children of the importance of listening to explanations and carefully observing demonstrations to ensure development.

 - Fair play will be respected at all times.
 Children are reminded to encourage teammates, to respect other football teams and shake hands at the end of matches.

 - Children will be encouraged to be creative and show technique and skill in small-sided matches whilst encouraged to gain results through the use of teamwork.

 - Courses are all Child Centred.
 Therefore, care is taken over every detail including providing special ‘heading’ balls for children learning heading techniques.
 Heading balls are softer, much like volleyballs.

 - At the end of every course, children all receive a Skills Academy certificate.
 The most improved Player from each group receives a trophy.